sangwlee/GimmeABrick/README.md

 ```

 ### Future Implementations & thoughts
+GimmeABrick is a game built with stress-relief in mind.
+This game should be played when someone is stressed and just wants to see some pretty colors, balls bounce off in unison, bricks come down one after another, etc.

 The game can use an option to set difficulty level.
-Though the game was intended for stress-free play (when you need a break), there definitely are players out there who seeks challenge.
+Though the game was intended for stress-free play (when you need a break), there definitely are players out there who seek challenge.

 In addition to adjusting difficulty level of the game, it will be nice to include sound effects where appropriate.